New York Times: Current aide accuses Cuomo of sex harassment

 “None of this is remarkable, although it may be old-fashioned,” lawyer Rita Glavin said.
 “He has made clear that he has never made inappropriate advances or inappropriately touched anyone.”

-New York’s legislative leaders, meanwhile, have yet to answer key questions about plans to launch an impeachment investigation Cuomo, including how long it will take, how public its proceedings or findings will be, or what kinds of misconduct could fall under its scrutiny.
+“Your charge is to determine whether evidence exists to support a finding that the governor has engaged in conduct, as governor, that violates the laws of the State of New York and whether such violations constitute serious and corrupt conduct in office that may justify articles of impeachment,” Heastie wrote in a Friday letter to Judiciary Committee Chairman Chuck Lavine.

-Assembly Democratic Speaker Carl Heastie announced the inquiry last week into the governor without divulging those details.
+Other aspects of the probe, including how long it will take and how public its proceedings or findings will be, are still being determined.

-And the judiciary committee of the Assembly has yet to meet on the topic, though it did take one initial step this week — hiring the Manhattan law firm Davis Polk & Wardwell to assist the probe.
+The Assembly earlier this week hired the Manhattan law firm Davis Polk & Wardwell to assist with the investigation.

 The pace of the inquiry has frustrated some lawmakers who want Cuomo out now.